awslabs/data-solutions-framework-on-aws/website/docs/constructs/library/spark-cicd-pipeline.md

 |--cdk
 ```

-Integ.sh is a standard bash script using the AWS CLI to validate the application stack:
+Integ.sh is a standard bash script using the AWS CLI to validate the application stack.
+In this example, the Step Function from the application stack is triggered and the result of its execution should be successful:
 ```bash
 #!/bin/bash
 EXECUTION_ARN=$(aws stepfunctions start-execution --state-machine-arn $STEP_FUNCTION_ARN | jq -r '.executionArn')